Aiduxa/dynamo-discord-bot/README.md

 ## Disclaimer

 Please note that Dynamo is currently in beta and may contain bugs or issues.
-Use at your own risk.

 Thank you for using Dynamo!